M-Rajabzadeh/Project_Based_Python/projects/lvl I/04 Streamlit Dashboard/README.md

 ## About This Project

-This project is a password generator application with three types of password generators: PIN Password, Random Password, and Memorable Password.
-The user can select the type of password and customize the options for each type.
+The 'Password Generator Dashboard' is an interactive web application built with Python and Streamlit.
+This project allows users to generate different types of passwords quickly and easily.
+The application offers three types of password generators: PIN Password, Random Password, and Memorable Password.
+Users can select the type of password they need and customize the options for each type based on their preferences.

+### requirements
+- nltk
+- streamlit
+- python

 ### Running the App